Rough stochastic differential equations: Rough stochastic differential equations

-As already alluded in \cref{rem:loss}, unless $n=\infty$, a loss of integrability (from $(\gamma-1)n$ down to $n$) appears in the estimates \eqref{est:ig1}, \eqref{est.ig2}.
-For this reason, the invariance property of the fixed point map needs to be established on a bounded set of $\DL{2\alpha}{m}{\infty}$.
-As is quickly realized, however, the corresponding norm is too strong to have any contraction property, which leads us to a weaker metric.
+Our method deviates from the familiar one for rough differential equations (e.g \cite{FH20}*{Ch.8}) in several ways.
+The highly non-trivial part is to identify a suitable metric on the space of stochastic controlled rough paths for which a fixed-point theorem can be applied.
+All estimates, e.g.\ those obtained in \cref{thm.Hroughint} for rough stochastic integrals, have already been prepared in this way.
+As already alluded in \cref{rem:loss}, unless $n=\infty$, a loss of integrability (from $(\gamma-1)n$ down to $n$) appears in the estimates of \cref{lem.composecvec}.
+For this reason, the invariance property of the fixed point map needs to be established on a bounded set of $\D_X^{2\alpha}L_{m,\infty}$.
+As is quickly realized, however, the corresponding distance is too strong to yield any contraction property, which leads us to a weaker metric.